 The amount and type of data collected will differ depending on the reason for data collection.
 We routinely collect data to be provided in our Emergency and/or Business Continuity Plans.
 This includes contact details of individuals whose role includes supporting MVDC's response to an emergency and/or business disruption.

 We may also collect information at the time of an emergency and/or business disruption to assist us to deliver a timely and effective response and recovery.

 The Emergency Planning team are able to process relevant personal information.
-This is because one or more of the conditions referred to below, as set out in the GDPR/Data Protection Act 2018 apply:
+This is because one or more of the conditions referred to below, as set out in the UK GDPR/Data Protection Act 2018 apply:

 - Consent: the individual has given clear consent for MVDC to process their personal data for a specific purpose

 - Statutory Duty: Processing is necessary for compliance with a legal obligation to which the controller is subject

 - Public task: Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller